openeuler-mirror/stratovirt/docs/config_guidebook.md

 It determines the order of bootable devices which firmware will use for booting the guest OS.
 * aio: the aio type of block device (optional).
 Possible values are `native`, `io_uring`, or `off`.
 If not set, default is `native` if `direct` is true, otherwise default is `off`.

-For virtio-blk-pci, three more properties are required.
+For virtio-blk-pci, four more properties are required.
 * bus: name of bus which to attach.
 * addr: including slot number and function number.
 The first number represents slot number of device and the second one represents function number of it.
 * multifunction: whether to open multi-function for device. (optional) If not set, default is false.
+* queue-size: the optional virtqueue size for all the queues. (optional) Configuration range is (2, 1024] and queue size must be power of 2.
+Default queue size is 256.

 If you want to boot VM with a virtio block device as rootfs, you should add `root=DEVICE_NAME_IN_GUESTOS` in Kernel Parameters. `DEVICE_NAME_IN_GUESTOS` will from `vda` to `vdz` in order.